 5 E. Edenton St., Raleigh

 Oct.
 31, 6-9 p.m.
 Admission is free.
 Ages 12 and younger can walk along the trick-or-treat trail and through “The Story of North Carolina” history exhibit with an adult.

 1226 N. White St., Wake Forest

 Oct.
-26, 4:30-8:30 p.m.
+25, 4:30-8:30 p.m.
 Admission is free.
-This annual event features a costume contest, face painting, a cupcake walk, ghostly games and more.
+Ghostly games, face painting, a haunted maze, costume contest and more await families.
 Free pumpkin giveaway while supplies last.
 Costumes optional.

 Carroll Howard Johnson Park

 Oct.
 20, 5-9 p.m.
 Admission is free.
 Venture down a haunted trail to encounter zombies, ghosts and other monsters.
 The sunlit family trail for families with younger children is 5-6 p.m., and costumes are encouraged; the full fright trail is 7-9 p.m. and is not recommended for children younger than 10.

 Haunting at Harris: Halloween Around the World